-- (1) An air operator certificate (AOC) holder may conduct operations only along such routes and within such areas for which- - (a) Ground facilities and services, including meteorological services, provided are adequate for the planned operation; - (b) the performance of the aircraft intended to be used is adequate to comply with minimum flight altitude requirements; - (c) the equipment of the aircraft intended to be used meets the minimum requirements for the planned operation; - (d) appropriate and current maps and charts are available; and - (e) where a two-engine aircraft is used, adequate airports are available with the time and distance limitations. - (2) A person shall not conduct commercial air transport operations on any route or area of operation unless the operations are in accordance with any restrictions imposed by the Authority.
+(1) An air operator certificate holder may conduct operations only along routes and within areas where-

+- (a) ground facilities and services, including meteorological services, provided are adequate for the planned operation; - (b) the performance of the aircraft intended to be used is adequate to comply with minimum flight altitude requirements; - (c) the equipment of the aircraft intended to be used meets the minimum requirements for the planned operation; - (d) appropriate and current maps and charts are available; and - (e) a two-engine aircraft is used, adequate airports are available with the time and distance limitations; and - (f) a single engine aircraft is used, surfaces are available which permit a safe forced landing executed in the event of engine failure.

+(2) A person shall not conduct commercial air transport operations on any route or area of operation unless the operations are in accordance with any restrictions imposed by the Authority.